 Answer: Any major incidents of God’s work are prophesied in the Bible, and there are quite a few prophecies relating to the second coming of the Lord Jesus and God’s work of judgment in the last days.
 But what we should understand is that prophecies only tell people what will happen.
 They are reminders for people to be watchful and to seek and investigate carefully in the last days, so they won’t be abandoned or eliminated by God.
 That’s all the prophecies can do.
 The prophecies can’t help us know God’s work, nor understand the truth, or help us obey God, or increase our love for God.
 So, our best course is to directly investigate the words expressed by Almighty God, and the work done by Him, and from these determine whether they are truly God’s voice and expression.
 That is the most important, and wisest, course of action.
 This is much more realistic and useful than searching for a basis in biblical prophecies.
 We all know that when the Lord Jesus came to do work, the apostles and believers who followed Him only recognized gradually, through His work and words, that the Lord Jesus was Christ, the Messiah prophesied to come.
 The chief priests, scribes, and Pharisees who knew the laws and studied the Bible knew very well that the Lord Jesus’ words were the truth, had authority, and had power, but because they hated the truth, they not only refused to follow the Lord Jesus, they used the letters and rules in the Bible to oppose and condemn the Lord Jesus, and finally nailed Him to the cross.
 This shows us that the Bible can’t lead or guide us to accept the return of the Lord.
 For those of us who await the Lord’s return, the Bible only serves as corroboration.
 The clever virgins don’t welcome the Groom using the Bible.
 When they hear the Groom’s voice, they ascertain it is God’s voice and go to meet the Lord.
 Those who rely on biblical prophecy, rather than seeking God’s voice, and who reject and condemn Almighty God’s work in the last days— they are the most foolish virgins, those who God will abandon and eliminate.

 Let’s read a passage from Almighty God: “Can you accept, without question, all the work of the Holy Spirit?
 If it is the work of the Holy Spirit, then it is the right stream, and you should accept it without any misgivings; you should not pick and choose what to accept.
-What is the point if the more ‘insights’ you have of God, the more wary of Him you are?
+If you gain more insights from God and exercise more caution toward Him, then is this not uncalled for?
 You need not look for further substantiation from the Bible; if it is the work of the Holy Spirit, then you must accept it, for you believe in God to follow God, and you should not investigate Him.
 You should not seek further evidence of Me to prove that I am your God, but should be able to discern whether I am of benefit to you—this is what is most crucial.
 Even if you find much irrefutable proof within the Bible, it cannot bring you fully before Me.
-You merely live within the confines of the Bible, and not before Me; the Bible cannot help you know Me, nor can it deepen your love for Me” (“How Can Man Who Has Delimited God in His Conceptions Receive the Revelations of God?” in The Word Appears in the Flesh).
+You merely live within the confines of the Bible, and not before Me; the Bible cannot help you know Me, nor can it deepen your love for Me” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?” in The Word Appears in the Flesh).
 To discern whether Almighty God is the returned Lord Jesus, we cannot rely solely on evidence in the Bible.
 The most important thing is whether the words expressed by Almighty God are truth, whether that which Almighty God expresses is God’s disposition and what God has and is, whether Almighty God’s words are the truth, the way, and the life necessary to us, whether they can relieve all of our confusion about belief in God, whether they can save us from our corrupt satanic dispositions and satanic natures, and whether they can help us escape the influence of Satan, achieve purity, and enter the kingdom of heaven.
 That’s the most important factor.